.

 If we find a shoe that provides all of those features, the braces will fit perfectly inside your kids’ shoes, and you will notice a difference in the way your child walks and runs right away.

 It’s important to keep in mind that if the shoelaces are not tied properly, you will be defeating the whole purpose of the shoes and the braces.
 There is a particular way to tie shoes with orthotics or braces that will lock your kids’ ankles and prevent them from moving up and down.
-You can learn about that shoe tying method in an article I wrote called:

 The Best Kids’ Socks for Braces – Seamless and Breathable!